January, the I.BMX.F. - Florida, USA

 Details have to be worked on yet, but the total budget for prize money will be substantial, especially for the Pro-Elite Class.
 Most probably first 16 per class in every race will receive money.
 There are several additional possibilities, but probably there will be an overall prize like a car or motor cycle (sponsored) for the winner of the series in Pro-Elite Class.

-Besides by BMX and ATB/MTB, the audience will be entertained through spectacular demo’s in the field of: Freestyle (BMX + ATB/MTB)
+Besides by BMX and ATB/MTB, the audience will be entertained through spectacular demo’s in the field of: Freestyle (BMX + ATB/MTB), Bicycle Trial and a BMX King of Dirt competition.

 Racing time schedule.

 08.30 a.m. - 12.00 noon Warming up and Motos.
-In order to attract spectators to the event, promotion and PR will especially be focused on the program from 12.30 p.m. and on !
+In order to attract spectators to the event, promotion and PR will especially be focused on the main program from 12.30 p.m. on !

 01.30 p.m. - 04.30 p.m.
 Eighth finals - Quarter finals - Demo’s, interviews, entertainers (etc.): Semi-finals and FINALS.